Water Damaged Phone:

 The Misconception

-WikiHow instructs users to "place the phone in a container and pour crystal-based cat litter, silica gel packets, instant oatmeal, or instant couscous pearls over it.
-Allow the phone to dry in the container for 48 hours.
+WikiHow instructs users to "Place the phone in a large container and pour crystal-based cat litter, instant oatmeal, silica gel beads inside synthetic desiccant packets, or instant couscous pearls over it.
+Check to see if the phone is dry after 48 hours.
 If it's still wet, wait another day."

 Source: WikiHow

-“Then, instead of rice, place the phone in a container and pour crystal-based cat litter, silica gel packets, instant oatmeal, or instant couscous pearls over it.
-Allow the phone to dry in the container for 48 hours.
+“Place the phone in a large container and pour crystal-based cat litter, instant oatmeal, silica gel beads inside synthetic desiccant packets, or instant couscous pearls over it.
+Check to see if the phone is dry after 48 hours.
 If it's still wet, wait another day.”

 The Reality